Managing and sharing interfaces

 Working with interfaces

-Learn how to share interfaces with other users, manage existing users, and manage previously configured share settings.
-This article is intended for users with owner/creator access or organizational admins.
+Learn how to share interfaces with new collaborators, manage existing collaborators, and manage previously configured share settings.

-Base collaborators with creator permissions can build new interfaces.
+• Base collaborators with “Creator” permissions can build interfaces.

-Interface-only collaborators can view and interact with published interfaces without having access to the underlying base.
-(Paid plans only)
+• Interface-only collaborators can view and interact with published interfaces without having access to the underlying base.
+(Team, Business, and Enterprise Scale plans only)

 Interface Designer allows creators to control when their interfaces are visible to other collaborators by controlling when those interfaces are published.
 Collaborators without "Creator” permissions can only see published interfaces.
 This allows creators to experiment as they please because they can control which interfaces are published, republished, or unpublished with just a few clicks.